Episteme and Techne

 Aristotle ends this chapter by saying that practical wisdom belongs to the second part of the rational soul, i.e., the part whose object is what is contingent.
 Its virtue is the ability to form opinion (doxa) with respect to what is contingent (1140a1–1140b30).
 Of course, craft also belongs to this part of the rational soul.
 So, it appears that both of these intellectual virtues, which deal with contingent reality, form (scil. true) opinions.
 In the case of technê, the opinions are the basis for production; and in the case of phronêsis, the opinions are the basis for living well.
 By making explicit the role of opinion in dealing with contingent reality, Aristotle has marked the fundamental difference between epistêmê, as scientific knowledge, and technê.

 There is, then, some ambivalence in Aristotle’s use of the term epistêmê.
 For our purposes in this article, we will leave suspended the question whether epistêmê in the strict sense is achievable in the study of nature.
 Still, we can recognize a secondary sense of epistêmê, since Aristotle in some contexts uses epistêmê although the strict conditions do not hold.
 One of these contexts appears to be the study of nature.
 Whether in the study of nature epistêmê in this secondary sense is the best that can be done or whether it can be converted into epistêmê in the strict sense, there is still a secondary sense of epistêmê, one that is not defined in terms of what is eternal and necessary.
-As we shall see, this secondary sense is important for understanding the relation between technê and epistêmê.
+Finally, this ambivalence undermines the distinction between between technê and epistêmê.
+There may be a strong distinction between technê and epistêmê when the latter term is meant in the strict sense; however, the distinction between technê and epistêmê in the secondary sense–which deals with the contingencies of nature–is less clear.

-Now that we have traced Aristotle’s way of distinguishing craft from scientific knowledge and from virtue, we can focus on craft as productive.
+Perhaps we can clarify the latter distinction by focusing on craft as productive.
 As we have just seen, craft produces something by way of true reasoning.
 Aristotle also gives us a very interesting sketch of this practical reasoning at work.
 In an important example from Metaphysics VII we see how the account of the goal is the basis for reasoning which ends in action.
 In production the form is in the soul of the one who produces; in the case of medicine, health is such a form.
 To begin with, health is knowledge (epistêmê) and an account (logos) in the soul.
 Then the physician engages in the following kind of reasoning: since health is this particular state, if the patient is to be healthy, he should have this other particular state, for instance homogeneity, and if he is to have homogeneity, he should have heat.
 The physician continues to reason in this way until he arrives at the last step, the thing he can do.
 From this point the process, which aims at health, is called production (1032b1–10).

 With this sketch of practical reasoning we can come to closer grips with what sorts of things could not be otherwise.
 Let us begin with health and the claim that the physician has an account of health.
 It is health that is the cause of the steps in the practical reasoning because it explains what is to be done.
 In what way does health admit of being otherwise?
 One possibility is that what constitutes health is not invariable; thus the account of health would not be invariable.
 While it seems unlikely that health is variable in this sense, what obviously could be otherwise is whether health exists in this particular case or not.
 If health does not exist in this case, it is up to medicine to restore it.
 In this sense, as well, all of the steps prescribed by the practical reasoning could be otherwise.
 In the case of this patient, homogeneity may or may not exist; heat may or may not exist.
 However, there is another sense in which the steps in the syllogism might admit of being otherwise.
 Each step alleges a productive relation — e.g., heat produces homogeneity.
 Now, there is a sense in which these relations could be otherwise.
 While heat produces homogeneity, in a particular case heat causing homogeneity may or may not exist because there may or may not be heat.
 To say of all these conditions that they could be otherwise, then, implies that they could or could not exist.
 Whether these conditions exist or not depends on an agent bringing them into existence.
 So the field of craft is those conditions that can be brought into existence by an agent.